Mercury-x/CS/cs61a/textbook/ch1.md

 > Non-pure functions.
 In addition to returning a value, applying a non-pure function can generate side effects, which make some change to the state of the interpreter or computer.

+a side effect isn't a value; it's anything that happens as a consequence of calling a function

 so Non-pure functions can not be used effectivefly in nested expressions.

 > In computer science, an operation, function or expression is said to have a side effect if it modifies some state variable value(s) outside its local environment, which is to say if it has any observable effect other than its primary effect of returning a value to the invoker of the operation.